slyt/macro-counter/README.md

 - [x] Parse recipes from the web
 - [x] Parse strings to pint quantities
+- [x] Add ability to cache recipes
+- [ ] Add RecipeBook object that keeps track of cached recipes
 - [ ] Get macro values for each ingredient
 - [ ] Calculate macro needs based on height, weight, age and goals (loose weight, build muscle, maintain)
 - [ ] Create meal plan for individual based on recipes and macro requirements